 A system administrator is usually responsible for the entirety of an IT infrastructure.
-This includes several services (e.g. web server, mail server, database server, SSH, FTP, DNS, etc.) on one or on several servers.
+This includes several services (e.g. web server, mail server, database server, SSH, DNS, etc.) on one or on several servers.
 If one component is compromised, it is likely that this opens holes to attack other services.

-Defending against Clickjacking¶
+Defending Against Clickjacking¶

-Clickjacking, also knows as user interface (UI) redress attack or UI redressing, is an attack scenario where an attacker tricks a web user into clicking on a button or following a link different from what the user believes he/she is clicking on.
+Clickjacking, also known as user interface (UI) redress attack or UI redressing, is an attack scenario where an attacker tricks a web user into clicking on a button or following a link different from what the user believes he/she is clicking on.
 This attack can be typically achieved by a combination of stylesheets and iframes, where multiple transparent or opaque layers manipulate the visual appearance of a HTML page.

 System administrators should consider enabling this feature at the frontend of the TYPO3 website, too.
 A configuration of the Apache web server would typically look like the following:

 <IfModule mod_headers.c> Header always append X-Frame-Options SAMEORIGIN </IfModule>